uzh-rpg/sim2real_drone_racing/README.md

 ## Let's Race

-In one terminal, type.
+Once you have install the dependencies, you will be able to fly in simulation with our pre-trained checkpoint.
 You don't need GPU for execution.
-Note that if the network can't run at least at 10/15Hz, you won't be able to fly successfully.
+Note that if the network can't run at least at 10Hz, you won't be able to fly successfully.

 ```bash
 cd drone_racing_ws